shultzam/NN-text-classification/README.md

 # Description
 The ability to process and understand sentiment associated with text is a topic that impacts many facets in everyday life.
 In this case, with an opinion or review of services.
 Sentiment is much more subtle than a star rating system and is therefore harder to process.
 A neural network can help quantify sentiment behind a review of services given a training set.
 With regression, this neural network can then be judged on its accuracy with a hold-out data set.

 The data that will be used is hosted by the University of California, Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php?format=&task=&att=&area=&numAtt=&numIns=&type=text&sort=nameUp&view=table) and is called [Sentiment Labelled Sentences](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
-There are 3000 total reviews evently distributed from Yelp, IMDb and Amazon, each already labelled with negative or positive sentiment.
-The benefit of this is that any number of the reviews can be used in a training set and can be used to show the benefit of small vs large training sets in neural networks.
+There are 3000 total reviews evenly distributed from Yelp, IMDb and Amazon, each already labelled with negative or positive sentiment.
+The benefit of this is that any number of the reviews can be used in a training set and can be used to show the benefit of small versus large training sets in neural networks.

 I intend to use the TensorFlow API/library with Python 3.5 for my project.